Research groups

 - Theme lead: Oxford and the Thames Valley NIHR ARC, Mental Health across the Lifespan

-My research mainly focuses on the development, maintenance and treatment of anxiety disorders in children and young people.
-My team in The Oxford Psychological Interventions for Children and adolescents (TOPIC) research group apply a broad range of methods (including experimental, longitudinal, clinical trial and qualitative methods and systematic reviews) with children, young people and families in both community and clinical settings, with the ultimate aim of improving access to and outcomes from psychological treatments for these common conditions.
+My research mainly focuses on the development, maintenance, prevention and treatment of anxiety disorders in children and young people.
+Within the Oxford Centre for Emerging Minds Research I jointly lead The Oxford Psychological Interventions for Children (TOPIC) research group which applies a broad range of methods (including experimental, longitudinal, clinical trial and qualitative methods and systematic reviews) with children and families in both community and clinical settings, with the ultimate aim of improving access to and outcomes from psychological treatments for these common conditions.

 Recent publications